 At a minimum, though, there needs to be a "go-to" person, an advocate who can listen for emerging concerns and organize appropriate responses.
+Such a person could focus on emerging price distortions, global imbalances, rising financial leverage and other possible sources of instability.
+All of these are eminently visible, but will not lead to action unless there is an advocate who can see them coming and provoke discussions about systemic weaknesses and risks.

-Such a person needs to be quite senior, unafraid of speaking out, and command respect across the bank.
+The systemic risk advocate needs to be quite senior, unafraid of speaking out, and command respect across the bank.
 Because such an advocate would not have a large staff, he or she would need dedicated resources from various divisions of the bank.
 We have considered the analogy with monetary policy.
 If financial stability becomes a Federal Reserve goal on a par with monetary stability, it should benefit from a comparable degree of institutional support and focus.
 Monetary policy benefits from the assignment, on a rotating basis, of people in Research, Markets and elsewhere.
 It also benefits from the rhythm of regularly scheduled FOMC meetings, which are obliged to make a decision every 6-8 weeks and defend that decision in public.
 What comparable processes might maintain a steady focus on systemic risk long after the current crisis has passed?

 We believe that a process like FRC is desirable but will work better than its predecessor if it is more tentative and exploratory, seeking debate rather than stating conclusions.
-PowerPoint presentations should be banned.
+To emphasize the purpose of exploration and debate, PowerPoint presentations should be minimized or banned.
 Participants should be given background reading sufficiently far ahead of each meeting and should be expected to have read it before the meeting.
 All participants should expect to speak up and offer insights, and each person's contributions should be carefully noted.
 The meetings should occur on a regular schedule, perhaps quarterly, and be chaired by the FRBNY President, with the systemic risk advocate preparing the agenda and the background materials.